 Teenager Carly Ryan goes to school as any other day, while her father Brent goes to the office and her mother Kendall to the gym.
-As the day ends, Carly sees hordes of parents massed as the gate who then break through and try to violently kill their children.
-All around in the streets, she sees parents attacking their children and there are reports on the news of this as an epidemic that is sweeping the whole country.
-She goes to her friend Riley’s home, only for Riley to be strangled by her mother.
+As the day ends, Carly sees hordes of parents massed as the school gate who then break through and try to violently kill their children.
+All around in the streets, Carly sees parents attacking their children and there are reports on the news of this being an epidemic that is sweeping the whole country.
+Carly goes to her friend Riley’s home, only for Riley to be strangled by her mother.
 Carly heads home to protect her younger brother Joshua only for their parents to return with murder on their mind.
-In short course, the two of them are at siege in the cellar as their parents attempt to kill them.
+In short course, Carly and Joshua are at siege in the cellar as their parents attempt to kill them.

 Brian Taylor is formerly one half of the team known as Neveldine/Taylor, along with Mark Neveldine.
-The duo made the hit Crank (2006), followed by Crank: High Voltage (2009), Gamer (2009) and Ghost Rider: Spirit of Vengeance (2012), as well as wrote the script for Jonah Hex (2010).
+The duo made the hit Crank (2006), followed by Crank: High Voltage (2009), Gamer (2009) and Ghost Rider: Spirit of Vengeance (2012), while they also wrote the script for Jonah Hex (2010).
 The two appeared to part ways after that.
 Neveldine went on to make The Vatican Tapes (2015) as a solo director.
 On his own, Taylor has created Happy!
-(2017– ), possibly the most demented and messed-up thing that anybody has ever put on television, while making his directorial debut here with Mom & Dad.
+(2017-9), possibly the most demented and messed-up thing that anybody has ever put on television and the Dystopian future mini-series Brave New World (2020), while making his directorial debut here with Mom & Dad.

 Not to be confused with the disturbing British imprisonment thriller Mum & Dad (2008), Mom & Dad is a mass insanity film.
 This is a mini-genre that has grown up ever since George Romero’s The Crazies (1973).
 The basic idea has played through a number of other films such as Impulse (1984), Warning Sign (1985), The Signal (2007), Pontypool (2008), Dead Air (2009), Nine Miles Down (2009), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016) and Mayhem (2017).
+(For more detail see Films About Mass Insanity).
 The spin Mom & Dad puts on this is to have parents attempting to kill their own children.
 (No explanation is ever offered for this outbreak of mass insanity).

-I have hated all of Brian Taylor’s other films and so I sat down to watch Mom & Dad with a lack of enthusiasm.
+I have hated all of Brian Taylor’s other films (his tv series are a completely different story) and so I sat down to watch Mom & Dad with a lack of enthusiasm.
 For a good part of the way in, Taylor does not disappoint in this regard.
 It is like he has the same testosteronally-hyped teenager inside waiting to get out that Michael Bay does.
 The early scenes come with frenetically blurred scenes of Nicolas Cage going mad at the wheel of a Trans Am with a topless woman sitting on his lap or shots snaking across the floor of a gym to watch Selma Blair’s booty shaking at the camera while music pumps on the soundtrack.